Cultural Affairs Office

 Press and Communications

-Mayor Turner Invites Houstonians to Submit Their Favorite Poems
+The Mayor Invites Houstonians to Submit Their Favorite Poems

-June 10, 2016 -- Mayor Sylvester Turner is inviting all Houstonians to submit their favorite poem to the City of Houston Favorite Poem Project.
+June 10, 2016 -- The Mayor is inviting all Houstonians to submit their favorite poem to the City of Houston Favorite Poem Project.
 A selection of the poems will be included in a commemorative printed collection and also a few Houstonians will be videotaped reading their favorite poems.
 Houston’s Favorite Poem Project is free and open to all Houstonians.
 The deadline for submissions is July 8, 2016.
-For more details please visit www.houstontx.gov/favoritepoemproject.html or call 832-393-1313.
+For more details please visit www.houstontx.gov/favoritepoemproject.html (link deactivated) or call 832-393-1313.

 The project is an initiative of the City of Houston Poet Laureate Program and is made possible with the support of University of Houston-Downtown, Calypso Editions, Houston Public Library and Inprint.